“I had never seen any place like Texas Center for Proton Therapy. At the end, I was actually sad to leave.”

 - Age: Most invasive breast cancers occur in women over age 55.

-- Diet and Exercise: Overweight and/or physically inactive women have a higher risk of developing breast cancer.
+- Diet and Exercise: Overweight and/or physically inactive women have a higher risk, especially after menopause.

 - Breast Conditions: Women with dense breast tissue and some benign breast conditions are at higher risk.